 BRAW Recommended Nest Boxes

 Below are nest box building plans the two most productive nest boxes recorded by BRAW.
 Building a bluebird nest box is a fun and rewarding family activity.
-Best of all is locating is the collective enjoyment gained watching bluebirds move in and seeing their fledglings.
+Best of all is the collective enjoyment gained watching bluebirds move in and seeing their fledglings.

 Other Nest Box Possibilities

 Which Box To Use?

 BRAW recommends using nest boxes that have proven to be highly attractive to bluebirds.